Welcome to Sneyd Park

-Local amenities dotted in among the sublime suburbia include a surgery and an Osteopath Natural Health Clinic, while the popular Bristol Croquet club is located in neighbouring Stoke Bishop.
+Local amenities dotted in amongst the sublime suburbia include a surgery and an Osteopath Natural Health Clinic, while the popular Bristol Croquet club is located in neighbouring Stoke Bishop.
 Shirehampton’s golf course and high street – which has plenty of amenities – is a short drive away, while there are good local bus services to the centre of Bristol and out to Cribbs Causeway.